girlscript/winter-of-contributing/JavaScript/Topics/Flavours/Typescript.md

 ## What are types?

    ###   BASICS
-- `number` which consist all type of numbers integers or decimals as javascript doesn't have int or float types simply here everything is called number.
+- `number` which consist all type of numbers integers or decimals as JavaScript doesn't have int or float types simply here everything is called number.
 **Example**
       `let num: number = 5;`            ( In typescript ,Type annotations will always go after the thing being typed unlike other programming languages like c,c++,python)